Minck Brothers was a mineral water manufacturer and beverage bottler that was active from the 1870’s up through the 1950’s and possibly longer.

 The business incorporated in New York State on June 8, 1911.
 The Copartnership and Corporation Directory of the Boroughs of Brooklyn and Queens 1913 – 1914 listed Julius Minck as President, Adolph Minck as Vice President, Henry Minck as Treasurer and Charles Doscher as Secretary.
 By this time the Henry listed is one of Julius’s sons.

-The company was located at 45 to 53 Beaver Street and they also owned the building around the corner at 38 to 40 Park Street.
+Their facility also included the building on the corner that exhibited the Beaver Street address.
 A 1918 map of this corner shows a courtyard separating the Beaver Street and Park Street buildings.
 The courtyard gave the business an area for shipping and loading wagons and later trucks.
+The courtyard between the buildings as well as a canopy attached to the Park Street building is clearly visible in the above rendering of the Park Street building.

-The company remained listed at Beaver Street up to 1940 but by 1942 they’ve moved to Bainbridge Street.
-During this time they were listed as”Minck Better Beverages.”
+The company remained listed at Beaver Street up to 1940 but by 1942 they had moved to 18-26 Bainbridge Street.
+During this time they were using the name “Minck’s Better Beverages.”
 By the mid-1960’s I can’t find any listings for them.
 The corporation was dissolved on July 20, 1983.

 I found a tooled blob top (8oz) that looks like a Hutchinson but with a slightly longer neck.
 It’s embossed “Minck Brothers and Co” so it’s probably no earlier than 1886.
 I also found a machine made crown, probably from the 1910’s or 1920’s.